Sometimes the best gift you can give — and receive — is when you help a friend.

 “Jeez, what were you guys doing?
 We’ve been ready for an hour!”
 Sean said.

-“Hard to believe that when I invited you to accompany me and Chris less than fifteen minutes ago.
-And you two aren’t ready yet.
+“That’s hard to believe since I invited you two to accompany me and Chris less than fifteen minutes ago.
+And you two aren’t even ready yet.
 You’ll each need a light jacket.
 Go get them then come down and we’ll leave.”

 “And don’t run on the stairs,” Mom shouted as they ran upstairs.